Skip to content

 Sets the maximum wait timeout in seconds to obtain a lock to read or write files.

-This parameter could be also configured by setting DQO_CORE_LOCK_WAIT_TIMEOUT_SECONDS environment variable.
+This parameter can also be configured by setting the DQO_CORE_LOCK_WAIT_TIMEOUT_SECONDS environment variable.

 --dqo.core.print-stack-trace